Meets 8:30 PM Tuesday nights in Anderson 313

 During the final week in Shilongo, Tufts EWB gathered as much pertinent information as possible about the potential projects.
 The group continued water flow rate testing and land surveying, and met with the community to assess their priorities.
 The community decided that water storage at the borehole was the most important need of the village.
 Thus, Tufts EWB will focus on providing water storage at the borehole for the people of Shilongo.

 For more detailed information about each of our trips, including health survey results, water quality results, and construction diagrams and calculations, please feel free to download any of our trip reports:

-For the Spring 2011 semester we will be meeting on Tuesday’s at 8pm in Anderson Hall, Room 210.
+For the Fall 2013 semester we will be meeting on Tuesdays at 8:30 PM in Aidekman 313.
 Drop by if you are interested in joining our group!